codeTide/BackhaulPlus/README.md

-# Backhaul
+# BackhaulPlus

-Welcome to the **`Backhaul`** project!
-This project provides a high-performance reverse tunneling solution optimized for handling massive concurrent connections through NAT and firewalls.
+Welcome to the **`BackhaulPlus`** project!
+This project is an enhanced fork of Backhaul, providing a **multi-server high-performance reverse tunneling solution**, optimized for handling massive concurrent connections through NAT and firewalls.
 This README will guide you through setting up and configuring both server and client components, including details on different transport protocols.

 ---